 To support the higher requirements of our MSc in Digital System Engineering, a specialised teaching and project facility was developed by the group, providing a supportive environment where the students will design their own bespoke Spartan 6 development board.
 This board's design is focused on allowing the implementation of embedded systems for use in their group project and can include a selection of I/O, networking, displays and sensors.

 The group has a successful record of designing, building and subsequent trial of complex electromechanical systems.

 The group recently completed the design/build phase of a physically large machine of 3200m3.
-The 30kW computer controlled motion system is for use in a collaborative project with the University of York Biology Department SkyGas project
+The 30kW computer controlled motion system is for use in a collaborative project with the Department of Biology's SkyGas project.

 In the recent past the group have worked on a number of complex electro mechanical systems, the most recent being described immediately below.
 Older previous relevant projects are then recorded below that.